 Using Plandek’s end-to-end analytics to improve delivery traceability

 Traceability is often referred to in the context of ‘requirements traceability’ and product validation.
 This reflects the need to ensure that the product that is delivered to the customer accurately reflects the requirements defined at the outset.
-Effective requirements traceability ensures that the key functional requirements of the end product can be traced all the way through the design, build, test, and deployment stages, to the live product.
+Effective requirements traceability ensures that the key functional requirements of the end product can be traced through the design, build, test, and deployment stages, of the live product.

 Plandek is a BI and analytics tool that provides end-to-end metrics across the delivery process.
 Its deep-dive analytics capability is designed to provide improved traceability down to the ticket level – not only for product validation reasons but also to help delivery teams deliver software more effectively.

-The end-to-end delivery process is interconnected, hence without traceability, you cannot really understand why delivery velocity is slow, or team dependability is poor, or defect rates are high – to name but three examples.
+The end-to-end delivery process is interconnected, hence without traceability, you cannot understand why delivery velocity is slow, team dependability is poor, or defect rates are high – to name but three examples.

 Plandek – integrating data from multiple sources for improved traceability

 Plandek works by mining data from multiple toolsets used by delivery teams across the delivery process (such as Azure, Jira, Git, CI/CD tools, and Slack), to provide end-to-end delivery metrics/analytics to optimise software delivery dependability, risk management, and process improvement.

 Mining data from multiple toolsets creates a unique perspective, enabling Plandek to identify bottlenecks and opportunities for improvement throughout the design, development, integration, test, and deployment processes.

 This perspective also enables traceability down to the ticket level across the process.

 Some key metrics to improve traceability, thereby improving delivery effectiveness